 - Doggy poop bags – always clean up after your dog as a sign of courtesy to other hikers.
 You could also bury the poop underneath the dirt, without plastic, of course.

 - A life vest if you plan to be near the water and allow your dog to swim.

 - A dog tent is useful if your dog likes sleeping on its own.
 It also provides a safe place for taking short naps during longer breaks or escaping the weather.

 - A dog bed or dog sleeping bag is a great item to have with you if you plan an overnight stay camping or in a B&B. It provides the dog with a cozy, comfortable place to sleep close to its owners.

 When hiking with a dog, owners should constantly check for any sign of wounds and scratches, especially on the paws.

-On the market there are dog hiking boots made of waterproof materials such as neoprene.
+On the market, there are dog hiking boots made of waterproof materials such as neoprene.
 Their soles are made to have a good grip for all kinds of terrains (wet, dry, with pebbles or grass).

-It is considerably important to choose the appropriate boot size.
-This can be done by measuring the dog’s paws by pressing the paws on a piece of paper, placing marks on both sides and measuring the distance between the marks.
-The result will be compared against the measuring chart for dog boots.
+It is considered important to choose the appropriate boot size.
+This can be done by measuring the dog’s paws by pressing the paws on a piece of paper, placing marks on both sides, and measuring the marks’ distance.
+The result will be compared to the measuring chart for dog boots.

 This gear is available in specialised shops for outdoor adventures, some pet shops, some supermarkets.